Tissue sampling, processing and staining

 Table 2.
 Weak organic acids

-Otherwise known as ethylenediamine tetracetic acid, it decalcifies by capturing the calcium ions from the surface of the hydroxyapatite crystal thereby slowly reducing its size.
+Otherwise known as ethylenediamine tetracetic acid, EDTA decalcifies by capturing the calcium ions from the surface of the hydroxyapatite crystal, thereby slowly reducing its size.
 The action of EDTA is mild, slow and pH dependent (usually pH7.0) but works more rapidly at pH10.
 It is used mostly for research in areas such as immunocytochemistry and molecular biology where sonication may be used to speed up the process.

-Ion-exchange resins - these may be added to the container holding the decalcifying agent.
+These may be added to the container holding the decalcifying agent.
 The resins take up the calcium ions and maintain the effectiveness of the solution.

-Surface decalcification - this is used to decalcify tissues that have already been embedded.
+This technique is used to decalcify tissues that have already been embedded.
 Blocks are trimmed to expose the calcium and placed face down in acid decalcifier for short periods.
 This allows the decalcifier to penetrate a small distance into the block and dissolve the calcium.

 Determination of end point of decalcification